dheerajshenoy/IMGV/README.md

 6. [ ] Sort options for sorting the images in the thumbnail panel like sorting by size, name, date modified etc.
 7. [ ] Fix the grid size and icon size options
 8. [ ] Custom thumbnail style
+9. [ ] Play-pause feature for gif images
+10. [ ] Use threading to open large set of images.

 <a name="thanks" />